hugo-ff/design-patterns-katas/structural/bridge/bridge-kata.md

-**Kata: Smart Home Devices Bridge**
+# Kata: Smart Home Devices Bridge

-**Description:**
+## Description

 Imagine that you are developing a system to manage devices in a smart home.
 These devices could be lights, thermostats, or any other connected device.
 Each type of device has its own characteristics and specific methods.

 The challenge is to implement a system that allows devices to interact with different smart home platforms.
 For example, you might have a platform for Apple HomeKit devices and another for Google Home devices.
 Each platform has its own set of APIs and ways to interact with devices.

-**Problem:**
+## Problem

 1. Create an interface `Device` that declares common methods for all devices, such as `turnOn`, `turnOff`, and `getStatus`.

 2. Implement concrete classes for two types of devices: `LightDevice` and `ThermostatDevice`.
-These devices should implement the `Device` interface and have specific methods, such as `changeColor` for lights and `setTemperature` for thermostats.
+These devices should implement the `Device` interface and have specific methods, such as `changeBrightness` for lights and `setTemperature` for thermostats.

-3. Define an interface `HomePlatform` that declares methods like `addDevice` and `removeDevice`, as well as a method `operateDevice` that takes a device and performs operations on it.

-4. Implement concrete classes for two smart home platforms: `AppleHomeKit` and `GoogleHome`.
-These classes should implement the `HomePlatform` interface and manage the list of associated devices.

-5. Implement an interface `DeviceRemote` that allows a user to interact with a device without knowing the underlying platform.
-Include methods such as `turnOn`, `turnOff`, `operateDevice`, etc.
+3. Implement an interface `DeviceRemote` that allows a user to interact with a device without knowing the underlying platform.

-6. Create a class `SmartHomeRemote` that implements the `DeviceRemote` interface.
-This class should use the Bridge pattern to handle the connection between the user interface and the specific smart home platforms.

-**Hints:**
+### Hints

 - Use TypeScript to take advantage of static typing and facilitate interface and class management.
 - Apply the Bridge pattern to decouple the abstraction (user interface) from the implementation (smart home platforms).